nixys/nxs-backup/README.md

 IMPORTANT:

 * make sure that there is no unnecessary information in stdout
-* the successfully completed program must exit with 0
+* the successfully completed program should finish with exit code 0

 If the module used with the `skip_backup_rotate` parameter, the standard output is expected as a result of running the command.
 For example, when executing the command "rsync -Pavz /local/source /remote/destination" the result is expected to be a